ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 #### Spring Data JPA
 If you use Spring Data JPA for inserting data, you will need to use the repositories and the entities.
 This makes it possible to think on a higher level and let Spring Data JPA handle the creation of queries.
-When you want to create data for an entity, the only think you need to do is create an object with the correct values and save this object using the repository.
+When you want to create data for an entity, the only thing you need to do is create an object with the correct values and call the save method on your Spring Data repository.
-Spring Data JPA will then use the configuration stored in the entities to create the necessary queries.
+Spring Data JPA will then look at your entities with all their annotations to map them to the necessary insert or update statements.
-The handling of the repositories is normally done inside a service.

 ##### Example

-To show how this is done in Spring Data JPA, I have added a simple example of how you can create a rental.
+The example below shows how to insert `Rental` data in the database with Spring Data JPA.

 {% highlight java %}